luisqalves/genomic_sequence_downloader.py/README.md

 <br>

 `genomic_sequence_downloader.py` is a Python script that allows for downloading portions of genomic sequences underlying a given target gene annotation across multiple species with annotated genomes available at NCBI (FASTA format).
-This script uses, on its bases, NCBI Entrez APIs, and makes use of the latest annotation version of each target species genome.
+This script uses, on its basis, NCBI Entrez APIs, making use of the latest annotation version of each target species genome.

 <br>